Tashuan/EveDashboard/README.md

 http://dopestoremusic.com/portfolio/eve/

 This is an Angular 2 project using Bootstrap 4!
-It's pulling in the game data via Eve's Crest API, and then making use of Google Charts to display various charts and infographics.
+It's pulling in the game's financial data via Eve's Crest API, and then making use of Google Charts to display various charts and infographics.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.22-1.